 Send a big thank-you to embellished jeans and cheeky throw pillows for making embroidery the latest crafty comeback.
 Want in?
-These 10 stitches will get you started, and are a great foundation for taking your hoop to the next level.
+These 10 embroidery stitches for beginners will get you started, and are a great foundation for taking your hoop to the next level.

 1. Running Stitch

 Not to be confused with the running man, the running stitch offers a quick way to outline a design.
 There are two methods you can use.

 The first is the sewing method: Simply weave the needle and floss through the fabric in one continuous motion to create several stitches at once, as if you were sewing a seam.